-Upon planting, mixing in controlled-release fertiliser will nourish the growth of the vine.
-Alongside this, using a soluble liquid fertiliser is ideal during the warmer seasons of growth.
-Cease this in the cold and wet winter months.
+When planting, mix in a controlled-release fertiliser to nourish the growth of the vine.
+Alongside this, use a soluble liquid fertiliser during the warmer seasons of growth but not during the cold and wet winter months.

-Spider mites and mealy bugs pose a significant issue, but this is easily solved by simply spraying the foliage with an garden insecticide.
+Spider mites and mealy bugs pose a significant issue, but this is easily solved by simply spraying the foliage with a garden insecticide.
 Repeat this in two weeks to completely eradicate the problem.

 Long trailing stems with aerial roots can be cut off and placed in a seed and cutting mix or a 50:50 peat and coarse propagating sand.
 Alternatively, they may be pegged down into pots of seed and cutting mix with wire or hair clips.
 When they have formed a sufficient root system they may be cut off from the parent plant and treated individually.

 Swiss cheese plant (Monstera deliciosa): a handsome evergreen tropical climbing plant with large, glossy perforated leaves.
 Grown as an indoor plant or outside in warm sheltered areas.